willis240/willis240.github.io/README.md

   * Department Emergency Action Plan
 * Got the Google Pinging Project to correctly insert a float of the minimum time value into the influx database

+### Week 5

+#### June 15

+- Added floats for the average and maximum values of the Google Pinging Project
+- Edited the Jupyter Notebook to account for all of the changes made on Friday and today so far

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.